wobushannes/mouthmind/README.md

 ---

+## Data Acquisition & Preprocessing

+MouthMind operates exclusively on **geometric facial markers** during training and inference — no audio, no pixels, no spectrograms are used as model input.

+**How the data is created:**

+1. Raw video is captured.
+2. A **facial landmark detector** extracts 3D coordinates from each frame.
+3. Simultaneously, **Whisper** (or a similar ASR system) transcribes the audio track to generate ground truth text.
+4. The text is aligned with the video frames to create labeled marker sequences.

+**What the model sees during training:**
+- 3D facial landmarks (x, y, z coordinates)
+- Temporal sequences of these landmarks
+- Derived features (velocity, acceleration, local curvature)

+**What the model NEVER sees:**
+- Raw audio signals
+- Spectrograms or any acoustic features
+- Raw pixel data (RGB frames, grayscale images)
+- Optical flow or motion vectors

+This ensures that the model learns **pure visemic patterns** — the geometric movements of speech — without being contaminated by acoustic or appearance-based shortcuts.
+The audio is used only as a **labeling tool**, not as a learning signal.

+---

 ## From Mesh to Mind: The Data Foundation

 This work builds on a **multilingual mesh-based VSR dataset** I introduced earlier ([`multilingual-mesh-vsr`](https://github.com/wobushannes/multilingual-mesh-vsr)).
 That dataset established the core principle: **pure geometric landmarks instead of pixels** – bias-free, dense, and speaker-agnostic.